Muhammadgi/n8n-login-unable-to-sign-in/README.md

 <img width="1174" height="916" alt="453742335-5a57dd6e-83d4-449f-88ec-1f813a450a69" src="https://github.com/user-attachments/assets/11ca2677-dccd-4dbf-a1a0-9d1048520d47" />
-# 🔐 Fix n8n Login Error: "Wrong username or password"
+# 🔐 Problem logging in Wrong username or password Do you have caps lock on?

 **Quick solution for n8n login problems** - Reset user management without losing workflows or credentials when facing authentication issues in self-hosted n8n instances.